Leoff00/leoff00/README.md

 # Hello visitor, I am Leonardo Ferreira, I have 21 years old and I'm in the 7th period in the UNESA Information System.
 Working with API Integrations at Spread Tecnologia.

-### In my free time i work with Javascript stack acting like a fullStack developer, i hope make many friends and can contribute with a lot of projects. 💜
+### In my free time i work with Javascript stack acting like a FullStack developer, i hope make many friends and can contribute with a lot of projects. 💜

 ### Technologies and tools:
   ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)